-IV - CONFLICTS OF INTEREST IV.1 RELATIONS WITH SHAREHOLDERS
+RECOMMENDATIONS (Corp.
+Gov. Code) COMPLIANCE

 IV.
+CONFLICTS OF INTEREST

+IV.1.
+RELATIONS WITH SHAREHOLDERS

-1 The company's businesses with shareholders with a qualified stake, or with entities with any relation with those shareholders shall be performed in normal market conditions, as set forth in article 20th of the Securities Code.
+IV.1.1.
+The company's businesses with shareholders with a qualified stake, or with entities with any relation with those shareholders shall be performed in normal market conditions, as set forth in article 20th of the Securities Code Complied with See Chapter III Point III.11

-IV.!.2.
+IV 1.2.
 The business of significant relevance with shareholders of a qualified stake, or with entities with any relation to those shareholders, shall be submitted to prior opinion of the Supervisory Board, as set forth in article 20th of the Securities Code.
 This body shall establish the necessary procedures and criteria for the definition of the relevant level of significance of these businesses and the further terms of their intervention.
-Complied with

-See Chapter III Point III.
-11.
+Complied with See Chapter III Point III.13